 Virgin Australia, Qantas to compete for slots at Tokyo's Haneda airport

-[HONG KONG] Virgin Australia Holdings Ltd , which is conducting a wide-ranging review of its route network as part of a turnaround plan, said on Tuesday it would apply for one of two new slots at Tokyo's Haneda Airport allocated to Australian carriers.
+VIRGIN Australia Holdings Ltd, which is conducting a wide-ranging review of its route network as part of a turnaround plan, said on Tuesday that it would apply for one of two new slots at Tokyo's Haneda airport allocated to Australian carriers.

 The financially struggling carrier will compete against deep-pocketed rival Qantas Airways Ltd, which has lodged an application with Australia's International Air Services Commission for both of the slots which are available from March 2020.